openfaas/docs/docs/reference/cicd/intro.md

 Learn more: [Pro Builder API](/openfaas-pro/builder/)

+### GitHub Actions

+GitHub Actions coupled with GitHub Container Registry is a fast and efficient way to build functions from public or private without hosting additional infrastructure.

+We provide a complete multi-arch example in [Serverless For Everyone Else](https://gumroad.com/l/serverless-for-everyone-else).

 ### GitLab

-GitLab is both a source-control management system and a CI tool.
+GitLab is a source-control management system which is offered on a SaaS or self-hosted basis.

-You can find a pipeline example on the [GitLab CI/CD page](../gitlab/).
+You can find a GitLab pipeline example on the [GitLab CI/CD page](../gitlab/).

+If you require support, [you can contact us](https://openfaas.com/support/) about consulting services.

 ### GitHub